 What if my power supply is already installed?

 If you have a computer that is already assembled, you can determine how big the power supply is by opening the computer case and examining the unit.

-As can be seen by the above example power supply sticker picture this power supply is a 500 Watt (500W) power supply.
+As shown in the image above, this Chieftec power supply is rated at 500 Watts.
 Many power supply manufacturers also use the wattage of the power supply in the model number.
-For example, in the above picture the model number is APS-500S, which is also an indication of a 500W PSU.
+For example, this power supply's model number is APS-500S, which indicates 500W of total output.